TopView/AnnotatedBackups/README.md

 **Program files**

     AnnotatedBackups.bas  - Basic code: Program
-    AnnotatedBackupsSettings.bas  - Basic code: Settings
     Icons                 - Two optional icons and their GIMP source to use in your menu bar

 **Misc files**

-    Screenshots						        - Images used only by installation guide
+    .editorconfig         - Sets github editing options (like tabs set to 4 wide) Screenshots           - Images used only by installation guide
     Change notes.txt      -
+	README.md             - This help text
     LICENSE               - Legal verbage